bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :pencil2: Use filter to dynamically filter an array of data
   - :pencil2: Use reduce for something cool
   - :pencil2: Prevent a component from rendering with `null`
-  - :pencil2: Incline CSS comment challenge (Peter)
+  - :pencil: Incline CSS 1
-  - :pencil2: Inline CSS (Peter)
+  - :pencil: Inline CSS 2

 - **Rendering, node style**
   - :pencil2: Server side rendering with `renderToString`